Australia is a great place to visit for many reasons.

 Hunter River Boat Tours

-At over 186 miles (300 km) in length, the Hunter River is one of the biggest rivers within the state of New South Wales.
+At over 186 miles (300 km) in length, the Hunter River is one of the biggest rivers within New South Wales.

 The Lower Hunter is home to what was once the longest continually running goal in Australia.